 All UPnP-enabled devices may communicate freely with each other without additional configuration.
 Disable UPnP if this is not your intention.

 16.2 UPnP and ZyXEL

-ZyXEL has achieved UPnP certification from the Universal Plug and Play Forum Creates UPnPTM Implementers Corp.
+ZyXEL has achieved UPnP certification from the Universal Plug and Play Forum UPnPTM Implementers Corp.
 (UIC).
-ZyXEL's UPnP implementation supports IGD 1.0 (Internet Gateway Device).
-At the time of writing ZyXEL's UPnP implementation supports Windows Messenger 4.6 and 4.7 while Windows Messenger 5.0 and Xbox are still being tested.
+ZyXEL's UPnP implementation supports Internet Gateway Device (IGD) 1.0.